-Last modified on October 27th, 2022
+Last modified on October 19th, 2023

 Is keto dieting safe?
 The short answer is that yes, it typically is, but there are exceptions.
-Certain groups of people shouldn’t try the keto diet.

 Before starting any diet, including keto, you should also get the all-clear from your doctor or health care provider.

 Below, we talk more about the diet in general and what you should know.
-We also answer, “is keto dieting safe.”
+We also answer, “Is keto dieting safe.”

 Key Takeaways—Is Keto Dieting Safe?